LuniumLuk/Tira/Doc/Document.md

 The following session I will demonstrate some images rendered by this renderer.
 Most of them are rendered with GPU version, which is identical to CPU version given the same size and samples.

-For the default scenes provided in the course page, I doubled the image size to get better results.
+For the default scenes provided in the course page, I doubled the image size to get better results, see *Figure 5~7*.

 ![cornell-box, rendered in 2048x2048 with 4096 SPP, by RTX 2070s in 41 mins.](./Image/large_cornell-box_4096.png){width=400px}